 Day and Evening Times are Available in IOP Intensive Outpatient Programs

 Elements of an Effective Dual Diagnosis Addiction Treatment Plan

 Treatment planning will not be the same for everyone.
 Below, some of the common methods used as part of our addiction treatment plans.

-Detox – Don’t let the fear of withdrawal keep you trapped in addiction.
+∙ Detox – Don’t let the fear of withdrawal keep you trapped in addiction.
 The compassionate staff from New Start Recovery Solutions helps you regain control of your life with access to our alcohol and drug detox programs.
-We currently offer alcohol and drug rehab in San Jose, Sacramento, East Bay, and Walnut Creek.
+We currently offer alcohol and drug rehab in Concord East Bay, and Bangor (Chico area).

 Medications are often useful for treating mental illnesses.
 Certain medications can also help people ease withdrawal symptoms during the detoxification process and promote recovery.

-Self-Help and Support Groups.
-Dealing with a dual diagnosis can feel challenging and isolating.
-Support groups allow members to share frustrations, celebrate successes, find referrals for specialists, find the best community resources and swap recovery tips.
+∙ Self-Help and Support Groups – Dealing with a dual diagnosis can feel challenging and isolating.
+New Start Recovery Solutions aftercare and alumni groups allow members to share frustrations and celebrate successes.
 Support groups also provide a space for forming healthy friendships filled with encouragement to stay clean.